mulderp/mulderp.github.com/_posts/2014-03-23-two-way-databinding-with-stickit.md

 To show what this means, let's look at an example.
 As a freelancer, the first thing you need is business cards.
 I found no online business cards provider that offer a simple online business card editor.
 So, let's build a basic one.
 You can see a working demo of the discussion [here](http://thinkingonthinking.com/businesscards/).

 Backbone.js is a library, not a framework.
 This means you add other libraries to build out some larger apps.
 There are a number of data-binding plugins in the Backbone ecosystem, but I chose [Backbone.Stickit](http://nytimes.github.io/backbone.stickit/).
-This plugin can be fetched with npm and packaged with [Browserify](http://thinkingonthinking.com/unix-in-the-browser/).
+This plugin can be nicely fetched with npm and packaged with [Browserify](http://thinkingonthinking.com/unix-in-the-browser/).

 So, first, let's create a project directory, and init the project: